 You haven't sold in this category in over a year

 You need to establish a positive selling history in the category you're listing in and show that you're able to meet the needs of your customers before you are permitted to list higher quantities.
+We may also require you to confirm your personal information.

 Cameras > Digital Cameras